JustinMShea/ExpectedReturns/sandbox/developer_log_harry.md

 	- We may need to rely more on in-house functions for data-preprocessing since there are some unique steps we may want to take with financial time-series data
 	- We can rely on MLR3 for most of the ML algorithms but we may want to have some documentations just for ourselves for smoother implementation
 	- Sometimes we will build our own prediction and evaluation functions.
 Sometimes MLR3 does quirky things with prediction so I will look more under the hood

+### 6/8/2024
+- Applied two elastic net algorithm by Rapach and Zhou (2019).
+Results are not great since there were some data constraints.
+The intention was not to prove how well model can perform but just to test the performances.
+- At this stage I thinking using MLR3 should help with our workflow, but because time-series machine learning can be a bit different.
+MLR3Temporal is still under development and I am not sure how reliable it will be (has not been updated in a year)